dcarpintero/machine-learning/Transformer.md

 <p align="center">The Transformer Architecture (source: https://arxiv.org/pdf/1706.03762.pdf)</p>

+## Embedding Layer

+Before processing text, words are tokenized and converted into numerical representations named tokens.
+These tokens are then passed through an embedding layer, a trainable vector embedding space, that assigns vectors to each token, encoding their meaning and context.
+Positional encoding is added to preserve word order information since the model processes each input token in parallel.

 ## Encoder

 The encoder processes the input sequence and produces a sequence of hidden states.
 It is composed of a stack of N = 6 identical layers (each comprising two sub-layers).

 The first sublayer is a **multi-head self-attention**.
 Each attention head in a multi-head attention layer processes a different subset of the input, allowing the model (i) to attend to different patterns or relationships, and (ii) to effectively process long sequences of text by considering multiple aspects of the input simultaneously.

-The second sublayer is a **feedforward neural network** that processes the output of the self-attention sublayer.
-In practice, it consists of multiple hidden units and applies a non-linear activation function to the inputs.
+This enables the model to capture contextual dependencies.

+The output is then passed through a **feedforward neural network** and a **softmax layer** to obtain probability scores for each token in the vocabulary.
+The highest-scoring token is the most likely predicted token, although different selection methods can be employed.

 ## Decoder